-You will receive an application form at the beginning of year 11.
+You will receive an application form at the beginning of Year 11.
 It is important to complete and return this form as soon and as accurately as you can.
 We analyse the choices that you have made and we will often re-arrange the option blocks to meet your needs.

 It is important to indicate your interest in a subject early.
-Nil returns for a subject, or a very small number of students indicating that they wish to opt for a subject means that the subject may not run in that year.
+Nil returns for a subject, or a very small number of students indicating that they wish to opt for a subject means that the subject may not run in that year or may be delivered by Teams in conjunction with another sixth form in the trust.